Back to news

 The Memory Trees system breaks down into a few parts:

-Ingestion Pipeline: Connects to 118+ integrations, normalising data from all those sources into a common format.
+Ingestion Pipeline: Connects to 118+ integrations (opens in a new tab), normalising data from all those sources into a common format.

 Relationship Extractor: Reads content to find connections.
 When an email mentions a file and a person, it wires up edges between all three.